s99mol/FGSBuddysbuddy/README.md

 ## Known issues :warning:

-- [ ] XSLT Generation: Not possible to have parallell children to root element, like DILCIS.eu/XML/ERMS mandates:
+- [ ] XSLT Generation: Not possible to have parallel children to root element, like DILCIS.eu/XML/ERMS mandates:
   	```
    <erms>
 		<control>...</control>